clef/clef-php/README.md

     $signed_payload = \Clef\Clef::sign_login_payload($payload);

-The Clef library will take care of properly serializing the payload to `payload_json`, generating a `SHA256` hash and signing it.
+The Clef library will take care of properly serializing the payload to JSON, generating a `SHA256` hash and signing it.

 Finally, you can serialize the payload to base64 and redirect the browser: